Calling Ocean Lovers, Sea Seekers, and All Others!

-- Garbage Patches form due to currents in the water caused by the rotation of the earth.
+“Garbage Patches” form due to currents in the water caused by the earth’s rotation.

-- Plastic is photodegradable, not biodegradable.
+Plastic is photodegradable, not biodegradable.
 This means that the sun can break the plastic into smaller and smaller plastic particles, but plastic can never degrade all the way into a natural, harmless substance.

-- About 2 million plastic water bottles are used every 5 minutes in North America as depicted in this photo by Chris Jordan.
+About 2 million plastic water bottles are used every 5 minutes in North America as depicted in this photo by Chris Jordan.
 Click here to view the photo.

-- A plastic bag is the number one consumer item.
+Plastic bags are the number one consumer item.